About Services Volunteer Donate Contact Events

 Welcome to the Little Tokyo Public Safety Association Koban

-Volunteers keeping the greater Little Tokyo community in Los Angeles, California a safe place in which to work, shop, and live
+Volunteers keeping the greater Little Tokyo community in Los Angeles, California a safe place in which to work, shop and live.

 How Can We Help You?